commercetools/connect-payment-integration-adyen/README.md

 - `ADYEN_NOTIFICATION_HMAC_TOKENIZATION_WEBHOOKS_KEY`: A specific hmac key for the tokenization webhooks from Adyen.
 If not provided then the existing "ADYEN_NOTIFICATION_HMAC_KEY" env value is used.
 - `ADYEN_ORDER_EXPIRY_MINUTES`: Number of minutes before an Adyen Order expires for split payments (e.g. gift card + remaining method).
 When the order expires, Adyen sends an `ORDER_CLOSED` webhook which cancels the pending split and automatically refunds any partial payments.
 Default value is `60`.
 - `ADYEN_PARTIAL_PAYMENTS_ENABLED`: If set to `"true"` then partial payments (split payments via the Adyen Orders API, e.g. gift cards) are enabled.
 When enabled, the connector creates a custom type to store Adyen Order data (`adyenOrderData`, `adyenOrderPspReference`) on the CT `payment` resource.
 Only supported with the **Drop-in** component.
 Default value is `"false"`.
+- `ADYEN_RECURRING_PAYMENTS_ENABLED`: If set to `"true"` then payment methods are tokenized for recurring carts so they can be used for future recurring payments.
+Enabling this also forces the stored payment methods feature on, regardless of `ADYEN_STORED_PAYMENT_METHODS_ENABLED`.
+Default value is `"false"`.

 ## Feature